Muhsin Ibrahim

 several political commentators saying that Donald Trump’s triumph is a

-logic-defying, demystifying puzzle and a record breaking event in the political
+logic-defying, demystifying puzzle and a record-breaking event in the political

-familiar with this character, Trump is a bigot, racist, protectionist, misogynist, an Islamaphobic, and, above all, a very ignorant billionaire
+history of not only the US but the world in general.
+For those not very familiar with this character, Trump is a bigot, a racist, a protectionist, a misogynist, an Islamaphobic, and, above all, a very ignorant billionaire businessman.
+That is why, perhaps, almost all pre-election opinion polls

 did.